manno-xx/Phaser3CMD/README.md

 * [BasicPhysicsImages](https://github.com/manno-xx/Phaser3CMD/tree/master/BasicPhysicsImages) A very basic physics setup using an image and a tiled sprite (repeating image in a single sprite.
 * [BasicPhysicsShapes](https://github.com/manno-xx/Phaser3CMD/tree/master/BasicPhysicsShapes) A very basic physics setup using only graphic shapes, no images.).
+* [SIngleSceneTemplate](https://github.com/manno-xx/Phaser3CMD/tree/master/SIngleSceneTemplate) A template you can use to build a Phaser project with just a single scene (most likey just for testing something)
+* [KeyboardInteraction](https://github.com/manno-xx/Phaser3CMD/tree/master/KeyboardInteraction) Pressing a key and have Phaser only respond once, even if you keep it pressed.
+* [MultiSceneTemplate](https://github.com/manno-xx/Phaser3CMD/tree/master/MultiSceneTemplate) A template you can use to build a Phaser project using multiple scenes.
+For the more serious projects.
 * [CursorKeys](https://github.com/manno-xx/Phaser3CMD/tree/master/CursorKeys) How to respond to the cursor keys to control some in-game object.
+* [MultiSceneTemplateClass](https://github.com/manno-xx/Phaser3CMD/tree/master/MultiSceneTemplateClass) (ES6) A template you can use to build a Phaser project using multiple scenes.
+For the more serious projects and people liking to work with classes.
+* [SpritesBasic](https://github.com/manno-xx/Phaser3CMD/tree/master/SpritesBasic) A simple display of sprites/images.